 More seats and the bar inside Quasar nightclub.

-The futuristic entrance and DJ booth at Quasar nightclub, located on the 4th Floor of the ship.
+The futuristic entrance and DJ booth at Quasar nightclub, located on the 4th Floor.

 Above is the ‘World Class Bar’, specializing in diverse cocktails and fancy drinks.